eclipse/mosaic.website/content/docs/visualization/filevis.md

 sender2, receiver1
 sender2, receiver2
 ```
-_Visualising result of the above listing_
+_Output result of the above listing_

 Note: the longest matched prefix will be considered as the same iterating operation, which means they are in the same level of iteration structure.